Behavior, Cognition, and Neuroscience (PhD)

 - PSYC-799 Doctoral Dissertation Research (1-9) (6 credit hours required)

 - PSYC-513 Neuropharmacology: The Biochemistry of Behavior (3)

 - PSYC-518 Advanced Human Neuropsychology (3)

 - PSYC-618 Principles of Neuropsychological Assessment (3)

-- Other courses focusing in the neurosciences may be taken with approval of the student’s advisor and the Graduate Curriculum Committee.
+- Other courses focusing in the neurosciences may be taken with approval of the student's advisor.